What is Common Data Service?

 - Transform and import data using PowerQuery – Transforming data when importing into the Common Data Service can be done through PowerQuery from many online data sources, a common tool used across Excel and Power BI.

-- One time import of data – Simple import and export of Excel and CSV files can be used for a one time or infrequent import of data into the Common Data Service for Apps.
+- One time import of data – Simple import and export of Excel and CSV files can be used for a one time or infrequent import of data into the Common Data Service.

-For more infomation about integrating data into the Common Data Service, see Add data to an entity in Common Data Service for Apps by using Power Query.
+For more infomation about integrating data into the Common Data Service, see Add data to an entity in Common Data Service by using Power Query.

 Interacting with entities

 When you develop an app, you can use standard entities, custom entities, or both.
-CDS for Apps provides standard entities by default.
+Common Data Service provides standard entities by default.
 These are designed, in accordance with best practices, to capture the most common concepts and scenarios within an organization.

 For a full list of entities, see the Entity reference.